 Current UBC students, faculty and staff can access licensed Library resources including Print and Online Journal Title Search, Indexes & Databases, and other resources from off-campus computers.
-All you need is a valid Campus-Wide Login(CWL) or UBC Library Card.
+All you need is a valid Campus-Wide Login(CWL) or UBCcard.

 The Course Reserves information page contains information for course instructors and students about the course reserves services at UBC Library - including how to place reserves requests in our new online service in Connect.

 Every branch of the Library has staff who can help you find what you need.
 Can’t find an article for your term paper?
-Don’t hesitate to ask us for assistance at the reference desk, via email, online chat, or by making an appointment with your subject librarian, who can provide personalized help with your research.
+Don’t hesitate to ask us for assistance at the reference desk, via email, online chat (weekdays, weekends and evenings during the term!) or by making an appointment with your subject librarian, who can provide personalized help with your research.

 Need to find a place to work, study, copy or print while you're on campus?
 Computer workstations, laptop lending, silent and group study, copiers/printers, wireless and Internet access are all available to you while you're here!

-Check out UBC's guides and videos for students using the Connect course management system.
-Help includes: how to login, change your personal information, submit an assignment, register your iClicker, make a blog post and much more.
+Check out UBC's learning management system, Canvas, via the student guide.
+Help includes: how to login, change your personal information, submit an assignment, register your iClicker, take a quiz and much more.

-UBC Library offers research skills workshops on topics such as searching the UBC Library catalogue, searching online databases, RefWorks, Current Awareness Tools, etc. at various times throughout the term.
+UBC Library offers skills building workshops on topics such as citation help with RefWorks, Current Awareness Tools, Rare Books Tours etc. at various times throughout the term.

-cIRcle is UBC’s digital repository for research and teaching materials created by the UBC community and its partners.
+cIRcle : cIRcle is UBC’s digital repository for research and teaching materials created by the U: community and its partners.
 Materials in cIRcle are openly accessible to anyone on the web, and will be preserved for future generations.

-Get the help you need online!
+Get the help you need online using the orange Ask Us button on library webpages!
 Chat with BC and Yukon post-secondary library professionals for convenient assistance with research-related questions, when and where you need it.